snwfdhmp/llm/README.md

 # llm : use any Language Model from the command line

-> This is still a work in progress.
-Features are subject to change and not all features are implemented yet.

 Manipulate any language model from the command line.

 Learn more in [docs](docs/).